-- When a visitor’s clicked to join, it will send a “Welcome message” like this one below – this is optional and you can disable it.
+- When a visitor clicked to join, it will send a “Welcome message” like the one below – this is optional and you can disable it.

 - Now whenever you’re ready to send a notification, create one and click Send.
 The notification can be about anything – your new blog posts, event invitations, or any product promotion campaigns.
 Title up to 48 characters, message up to 100 characters, and you can upload your own image.

-Free option allows you to send unlimited number of notifications up to 500 subscribers.
+The free option allows you to send an unlimited number of notifications to up to 500 subscribers.
 You can check how many subscribers you currently have on your dashboard.

-Business plan is also available for corporate clients, more features including up to 3 websites and 5 users, custom branding.
+The business plan is also available for corporate clients, with more features including up to 3 websites and 5 users, and custom branding.

 Does A Push Notification Work?